SmallTomatoes/Headlamp/Electronic Design Files.md

 or less simple.
 Design goals:
 1. The product can be repaired or replaced by someone within one-day of traveling.
 2. The product design minimizes the need for industrial manufacturing.
 3. The product design maximizes the use of recyled, reused, or biodegradable materials.
-Ideally, at least of the parts (by weight-toxicity) fall under this category.
-(See Weight-toxicity page for instructions - Coming Soon)
 4. The design minimizes cost of the product.
 Ideally, all parts (excluding charging device) cost less than $7 USD per headlamp.

 The design information below describes the first, licensed, open-source design for the headlamp.